Bangladesh National Awami Party (Bhasani): Electoral politics and alliances

-In 2012, the party joined the BNP-led 20-party alliance.
-The party boycotted the 2014 Bangladeshi general election.

-The party broke away from the 20-party alliance on October 16, 2018.
+In 2012, the party joined the BNP-led 20 Party Alliance.
+The party boycotted the 2014 general election.
+However, the party broke away from the alliance on 16 October 2018.
 Along with the National Democratic Party, the Bangladesh NAP protested against the alliance of BNP with the Jatiya Oikya Front.
-Subsequently, Bangladesh NAP and NDP joined the Bikalpa Dhara Bangladesh-led Juktafront.
+Subsequently, Bangladesh NAP and NDP joined the Bikalpa Dhara Bangladesh-led United Front.